 Course Design Academy—Four faculty teams worked on redesigning a set of gateway course in order to increase student success.
 This project kicked off at the end of Fall term 2015 and redesigned courses were presented Fall term 2016.
-A second round of CDA is set to begin in January 2017 for Fall 2017 delivery.
-Interested in taking part?
-Complete this quick survey to let us know you're interested.
+A second round of CDA began in January 2017 for Fall 2017 delivery, and an even more ambitious cohort got underway Winter term 2018.

-LMS Review—SOU’s contract with Moodlerooms, our Learning Management System (LMS) hosting service, will expire in April 2018.
-The end of this contract offers the opportunity to explore possibilities for hosting Moodle elsewhere and to review other LMS platforms.
-While we are strong proponents of Moodle, in good conscience, we need to examine other LMS platforms to ensure that we are using the system that best meets our needs.
-An LMS Review task force composed of faculty, staff and students will examine LMS platforms, test drive select systems, and make recommendations of systems to pilot, as necessary.
-Communication with faculty and students will be ongoing in order to render the process as inclusive as possible.
+LMS Review—SOU’s contract with Moodlerooms, our former Learning Management System (LMS) hosting service, expired in April 2018.
+The end of this contract offered the opportunity to explore possibilities for hosting Moodle elsewhere and to review other LMS platforms.
+While we are strong proponents of Moodle, in good conscience, we needed to examine other LMS platforms to ensure that we are using the system that best meets our needs.
+An LMS Review task force composed of faculty, staff and students examined LMS platforms, test drove select systems, and made recommendations of systems to pilot.
+The campus decided to stay with Moodle and has migrated to eThink Education for hosting services.

 Exploring ePortfolios—A task force sponsored by the University Assessment Committee has been looking at the role of ePortfolios in teaching, learning, and assessment at SOU. ePortfolios have been piloted in a number of courses, from USEM to capstone courses.
 The project web site offers general resources and links to student work.
 See as well these ePortfolio resources for students.

 Re-imagining the First Year Experience—The CIS is actively participating in the AASCU-sponsored project to increase the success of first-year students at SOU.
 Many of our projects and workshops are intended to support faculty in helping first-year students succeed.
 This website features strategies for helping first-year students succeed that arose from the RFY project.